RenierChaves/Tars/TUTORIAL.md

 ### `auto`
 The `auto` keyword tells the compiler to define by itself the variable type when its created.

+### `const`
+Declaring a member function with the const keyword specifies that the function is a "read-only" function that does not modify the object for which it is called.
+A constant member function cannot modify any non-static data members or call any member functions that aren't constant.

 ## Preprocessor derictives